|Commission Decision determining a list of sectors and subsectors which are deemed to be exposed to a significant risk

 On 5 May 2014 the European Commission has sent its draft proposal for a 2015-2019 carbon leakage list to the EU Climate Change Committee.

 Since there were no objections raised by either the European Parliament or the Council during the three-month scrutiny period, and the Climate Change Committee (in which all Member States are represented) issued positive opinion, the new framework has been finalised on 27 October 2014 (Commission Decision 2014/746/EU of 27 October 2014 determining, pursuant to Directive 2003/87/EC of the European Parliament and of the Council, a list of sectors and subsectors which are deemed to be exposed to a significant risk of carbon leakage, for the period 2015 to 2019 (2014/746/EU).

-As the European Commission reports in the relevant communication of 27 October 2014, this second carbon leakage list "provides regulatory predictability for industry for the period from 1 January 2015 to 31 December 2019 and succeeds the first carbon leakage list that is still valid until 31 December 2014.
+As the European Commission reports in the relevant communication of 27 October 2014, this second carbon leakage list "provides regulatory predictability for industry for the period from 1 January 2015 to 31 December 2019 and succeeds the first carbon leakage list that was still valid until 31 December 2014.

 Equivalent measures in other cap-and-trade schemes